-6 e.g. Romans 1:26-27; 1 Corinthians 6:9
+11 Romans 1:26-27; 1 Corinthians 6:9

-All students are expected to maintain a lifestyle of sexual purity.
-We acknowledge the range of temptations that exist within our world, including sexual temptation, and encourage students to seek appropriate help in this regard.
-Faulkner University offers support services for all members of our community who may have struggles that can compromise one's ability to practice chastity.
+that can compromise one's ability to practice chastity.
 Professional counseling and pastoral care are available, with the intent of receiving students in a constructive and redemptive manner.

-In all things, Faulkner University seeks to affirm the personal dignity, worth, and participation of every member of its community - acting in grace and love.
-Furthermore, Faulkner University is committed to maintaining a physically and emotionally safe environment for all students, and will not tolerate sexual harassment or bullying of any kind, for any reason.
-Please refer to the Faulkner University anti-harassment policy found in the Student Handbook (Pages 51-63 of this handbook) for additional assistance.
+In all things, and guided by Biblical truth, Faulkner University seeks to affirm the personal dignity, worth, and participation of every member of its community - acting in grace and love.
+Furthermore, Faulkner University is committed to maintaining a physically and emotionally safe environment for all students, and will not tolerate sexual harassment or bullying of any kind, for any reason, including harassment or bullying based on one's sexual orientation or one's gender identity.